easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 <center>
 <a href="./Images/AnesthesiaMachine/AnesthesiaMachineCircuitDiagram.png"><img src="./Images/AnesthesiaMachine/AnesthesiaMachineCircuitDiagram.png"></a>
-<i>Figure 4.
-Circuit diagram of the Anesthesia Machine.
+<i>@figuredef {AnesthesiaCircuit} Circuit diagram of the Anesthesia Machine.
 The circuit
 employs the ventilator as a driver pressure source.
 One of the two pressure sources is selected using the switch.
 The fresh gas inlet serves as a current source that drives fresh gas and anesthetic drugs